-[0093] Optional Conjugate Strip
+[0089] Optional Conjugate Strip

-[0094] In one embodiment, the lateral flow chromatography reagents (e.g., antibody labeled gold particles, etc.) are disposed in the lateral flow chromatographic strip itself, and/or directly in the capillary matrix.
-In another embodiment, however, one or more chromatography reagents can be disposed in a conjugate strip (G in FIG. 1), e.g, to facilitate fabrication.
+[0090] In one embodiment, the lateral flow chromatography reagents (e.g., antibody labeled gold particles, etc.) are disposed on or in the lateral flow chromatographic strip itself.
+In another embodiment, however, one or more chromatography reagents can be disposed in a conjugate strip (G), e.g, to facilitate fabrication.
 The conjugate strip is positioned juxtaposed to the lateral flow chromatography strip such that the oral fluid must pass across or though the conjugate strip in order to migrate up the chromatographic strip.
-Alternatively, the conjugate strip can be woven into the lateral flow chromatography strip or can be placed in-line, in the same place, as the lateral flow chromatography strip.
-As with the blocking strip, the conjugate strip can be fashioned out of any convenient material (e.g., nitrocellulose) that is compatible with the assay and that does not substantially impede flow of the oral fluid and reagents.
-In a preferred embodiment, the conjugate pad is a 4 mm×4 mm glass fiber pad or a polyester pad (e.g., Ahlstrom Remay # 2033).
+Alternatively, the conjugate strip can be woven into the lateral flow chromatography strip or can be placed in-line, in the same plane, as the lateral flow chromatography strip.
+As with the blocking strip, the conjugate strip can be fashioned out of any convenient material (e.g., nitrocellulose, glass fiber, polyester, etc.) that is compatible with the assay and that does not substantially impede flow of the oral fluid and reagents.
+In a preferred embodiment, the conjugate pad is a 4 mm×4 mm glass fiber pad or a polyester pad (e.g., Ahlstrom Remay # 2033)